The RSS Blog

 doc.Load("http://bitsko.slc.ut.us/blog/index.rss");

 The issue does not affect many .NET-based RSS readers at all, but it fails predictably.
 So, I assume that most .NET-based RSS readers don't use this code construct.
 By the way, the test does not fail using a local copy of the same RSS file.
-The problem is not new, as I've discovered an old M$FT newsgroup posting w/ the same error message.
+The problem is not new, as I've discovered an old Microsoft newsgroup posting with the same error message.

 Update: Case unclosed.
 The author of the second feed has informed me that the couple extra invalid characters were accidently added when he tried to delete his DOCTYPE.
 I had advised him such.
 He deleted the extra characters and the DOCTYPE and his feed is fine now.